pagkly/Zed/Investopedia4/Urban Development Act Of 1970 Definition.md

 ### Key Takeaways

 -   Also known as the Housing and Urban Development Act of 1970, the Urban Development Act expanded federal assistance to housing subsidy programs for low-income tenants.
--   The act created the Community Development Corporation, which is a non-profit focused on revitalizing poor communities through direct investment and business development.
+-   The act created the Community Development Corporation, which is a non-profit focused on revitalizing poor communities through [[Direct Investment|direct investment]] and business development.
 -   It also ran the Federal Experimental Housing Allowance Program, finding that housing subsidies may not have the positive effect that was initially thought.

 ## Understanding Urban Development Act of 1970